Flamenco: Flamenco protest during the Franco regime

 Flamenco became one of the symbols of Spanish national identity during the Franco regime, since the regime knew how to appropriate a folklore traditionally associated with Andalusia to promote national unity and attract tourism, constituting what was called national-flamenquismo.
 Hence, flamenco had long been seen as a reactionary or retrograde element.
-In the mid-60s and until the transition, cantaores who opposed the regime began to appear with the use of protest lyrics.
+In the mid-60s and until the transition, cantadores who opposed the regime began to appear with the use of protest lyrics.
 These include: José Menese and lyricist Francisco Moreno Galván, Enrique Morente, Manuel Gerena, El Lebrijano, El Cabrero, Lole y Manuel, el Piki or Luis Marín, among many others.

 In contrast to this conservatism with which it was associated during the Franco regime, flamenco suffered the influence of the wave of activism that also shook the university against the repression of the regime when university students came into contact with this art in the recitals that were held, for example, at the Colegio Mayor de San Juan Evangelista: "flamenco amateurs and professionals got involved with performances of a manifestly political nature.
 It was a kind of flamenco protest charged with protest, which meant censorship and repression for the flamenco activists ".

 As the political transition progressed, the demands were deflated as flamenco inserted itself within the flows of globalized art.
 At the same time, this art was institutionalized until it reached the point that the Junta de Andalucía was attributed in 2007 "exclusive competence in matters of knowledge, conservation, research, training, promotion and dissemination".